John Atkins (American football)

-Johnathan Bandavious Atkins (born December 21, 1992) is an American football nose tackle for the Memphis Showboats of the United States Football League (USFL).
+Johnathan Bandavious Atkins (born December 21, 1992) is an American professional football nose tackle for the Memphis Showboats of the United Football League (UFL).
 He played college football at Georgia, and has been a member of the New England Patriots, Detroit Lions, and Atlanta Falcons.

 College career

 Atkins spent five seasons as a member of Georgia Bulldogs, redshirting his freshman year.
 During his redshirt senior season, Atkins made 38 tackles, including one for a loss, as the Bulldogs' starting nose tackle.
-He finished his collegiate career with 81 total tackles, 3.5 for loss, five pass deflections and a fumble recovery in 48 games played.
+He finished his collegiate career with 81 total tackles, 3.5 for loss, five pass deflections, and a fumble recovery in 48 games played.

 Professional career

 New England Patriots

 Atkins signed with the New England Patriots as an undrafted free agent on April 29, 2018.
 Considered a long shot to make the team, Atkins was cut by the Patriots at the end of training camp on September 1, 2018.